 - acute adrenal insufficiency (if bilateral)

 - delayed hemorrhage

 - pre-existing adrenal mass

-- haemorrhage into existing adrenal tumour
+- hemorrhage into existing adrenal tumor

 - adrenal gland hyperenhancement: usually bilateral with preserved adrenal gland morphology and in the setting of hypotension

 The presence of a discrete adrenal mass in the context of blunt trauma without injury to other abdominal organs or CT features of injury warrants follow-up investigation 1,4.